Three Principles Foundation FAQ

 Syd talked about the critical need for the school and its role of ensuring that the teachings of the Three Principles as taught by Sydney Banks continue.
 He was keenly aware of the growing demand for teachers with the deepest possible understanding of the Principles, and the volumes of human suffering they could end.
 He was passionate and unequivocal about the importance of teaching the spiritual essence of the Principles.

 With Syd no longer here to speak directly about his profound understanding, the Three Principles School has taken on an even greater significance.
 He prompted its establishment so that we could continue to deepen our understanding of the true nature of the Principles, and of ourselves as teachers.
 This is evident in a letter Syd left on his website.

 At the present time, the School is held twice a year, in the Fall and Spring.
 Session announcements and registration information is posted on our Home Page, and more detailed information is on our Upcoming Sessions page, including dates and location.

 Where is the Three Principles School held?

-At present, the School is held at the Harbour House Hotel on Salt Spring Island, BC Canada.
+At present, the School is held on Salt Spring Island, BC Canada.